 More information about the company structure and the business we have written can be found in section A below.

 Business Performance

-The Company reported a pre-tax loss of £6.8m for the year (2018: pre-tax loss £1.5m).
+The Company reported a pre-tax profit of £0.5m for the year (2019: £6.8m).
 The portfolio of funeral policies has continued to run off as expected as claims have been paid.
-The result benefited from favourable conditions in investment markets resulting in unrealised gains.